Item Glossary

 • School Idol Collection: A trading card game using assets from the School Idol Festival mobile game, starring only Muse, Aqours, and Saint Snow.
 Supports solo play and unlimited players -- scout girls from your deck, play them on your stage, get them together to sing songs, and reach 9 points to win.

 • School Idol Festival (SIF): Long-lived mobile rhythm game featuring all the franchise's groups.
+Closed in 2023 to make way for SIF2 Miracle Wave

 • School Idol Festival After School Activity (SIFAC): Love Live! arcade rhythm game, similar in gameplay to the School Idol Festival app and containing Muse, Aqours, and Saint Snow.
 Cabinets are no longer in service in Japan, but some have been exported to other countries for private use, and the PS4 version is available around the world under the name Wai Wai Home Meeting.

 • School Idol Festival All Stars!
 (SIFAS): RPG-like mobile game with rhythm elements featuring Muse, Aqours, and Nijigasaki.
+Shutdown in 2023 to consolidate all SIF activities into SIF2 Miracle Wave

 T